Superhero fiction: Prototypes

-Outside the American comics industry, superpowered, costumed superheroes, such as Ōgon Bat (1931) and the Prince of Gamma (ガンマ王子) (early 1930s), were visualized in painted panels used by kamishibai oral storytellers in Japan.
-They both anticipated elements of Superman and Batman.
-Prince of Gamma, for example, had an extraterrestrial origin story and a secret identity (his alter ego was a street urchin), much like Superman.
+Outside the American comics industry, superpowered, costumed superheroes, such as Ōgon Bat (1931) was visualized in painted panels used by kamishibai oral storytellers in Japan.
+Anticipated elements of Superman and Batman.
 An earlier example from Japan is Sarutobi Sasuke, a superhero ninja from Japanese the Japanese folklore and children's novels in the 1910s.
 By 1914, his abilities included superhuman strength, chanting incantations, appearing and disappearing, jumping to the top of the highest trees, riding on clouds, conjuring the elements (water, fire and wind), and transforming into other people or animals.

 Golden Age

 In 1938, writer Jerry Siegel and artist Joe Shuster, who had previously worked in pulp science fiction magazines, introduced Superman.
 (Siegel, as the writer, actually created the central and supporting characters; Shuster, as the artist, designed these characters, and gave Superman the first version of his now-iconic uniform.)
 The character possessed many of the traits that have come to define the superhero: a secret identity, superhuman powers and a colorful costume including a symbol and cape.
 His name is also the source of the term "superhero", although early comic book heroes were sometimes also called mystery men or masked heroes.

 DC Comics, which published under the names National and All-American at the time, received an overwhelming response to Superman and, in the years that followed, introduced Batman, Wonder Woman, The Green Lantern, The Flash, The Hawkman, Aquaman, and The Green Arrow.
 The first team of superheroes was DC's Justice Society of America, featuring most of the aforementioned characters.

 Although DC dominated the superhero market at this time, companies large and small created hundreds of superheroes.
 The Human Torch of the Golden Age and the Sub-Mariner, from Marvel Comics (then called Timely Comics and later re-branded Atlas Comics), and Plastic Man and Phantom Lady from Quality Comics were also hits.
 Will Eisner's The Spirit, featured in a comic strip, would become a considerable artistic inspiration to later comic book creators.
 The era's most popular superhero, however, was Fawcett Comics's Captain Marvel (Now known under DC's trademark, Shazam!), whose exploits regularly outsold those of Superman during the 1940s.
 When Fawcett Comics went out of business as such, DC Comics, which had been embroiled in a bitter copyright dispute with Fawcett Comics over Captain Marvel, bought out the copyright to not only the character but also his ancillary "Marvel Family" of heroes and villains.